-Our global heatmap is the largest, richest, and most beautiful dataset of its kind.
-It is a direct visualization of Strava’s global network of athletes.
+Our Global Heatmap is the largest, richest, and most beautiful dataset of its kind.
+It is a visualization of two years of trailing data from Strava’s global network of athletes.
 To give a sense of scale, the new heatmap consists of:

 Beyond simply including more data, a total rewrite of the heatmap code permitted major improvements in rendering quality.
 Highlights include twice the resolution, rasterizing activity data as paths instead of as points, and an improved normalization technique that ensures a richer and more beautiful visualization.